sobasudo/fpsql/README.md

+# FPSQL

+A fast, fluent and functional api when working with data.

-* Create Models with Persistence
+ Create Models with Persistence
     * Connect to the database
         * Configure database through a json or python config file
     * Create model using builder pattern